-An Irish inspired recipes round up for any day of the year, including St. Patrick’s day.
+An Irish inspired recipe round-up for any day of the year, including St. Patrick’s day.
 From very traditional dishes to more creative approaches to Irish food.

 Traditional Irish Recipes

-Tender lamb and vegetables braised in roasty stout with a gamut of delicious flavors going on.
+Tender lamb or beef and vegetables braised in roasty stout with a gamut of delicious flavors going on.
 Fit for St. Patrick himself.

-Succulent beef braised in delicious Guinness based liquid.
+Succulent beef braised in delicious Guinness stout based liquid.
 Serve with Irish brown bread or champ.
+Recipe here.

 The traditional way to make Shepherd’s pie dish is with minced beef, but ground lamb is often used as an alternative for delicious results.

 A slowly cooked leg of lamb is an iconic to the menu’s of Irish feasts, especially on St. Patrick’s Day.
-We love it lightly smoked.
+Recipe here.

 Bacon, bangers, onions and potatoes slowly cooked for hours.